 For beneficiaries, we help to protect their interests in estates and trusts.
 Where a beneficiary questions the conduct of an executor, administrator or trustee, if necessary, we pursue probate litigation in Orphans’ Court.
 Challenges to a will (a will contest) may be asserted on behalf of our client before the Register of Wills or in Orphans’ Court.
 When representing a creditor, our attorneys help to have its claims satisfied before the estate assets are distributed.

 Our Main Line estate planning attorneys craft plans for clients prior to their deaths that facilitate efficient administration of their estates and attempt to anticipate and reduce potential future problems.

 Our estate administration lawyers share with you our knowledge acquired over many years of practice

-At Fromhold Jaffe & Adams, we believe that the more you know about the law, the more informed your decisions will be, and the better we can help you.
+At Fromhold Jaffe Adams & Jun, we believe that the more you know about the law, the more informed your decisions will be, and the better we can help you.
 Please see our estate administration articles and inheritance and estate tax articles and tax tables for useful information about estate administration, probate fees, executor’s fees, will contests, Pennsylvania Inheritance Tax and Federal Estate Tax among other topics.
 Complete listings of our articles can be found at these links.

 Our estate administration attorneys serve clients along the Main Line, in Montgomery, Delaware, and Chester Counties and the greater Philadelphia area.